Is Tijuana worth visiting?

 While Tijuana sees a steady flow of traffic, the city isn’t particularly touristy, as many people use it as a transition point on the way to other destinations.
 The core of Tijuana has a handful of landmarks and plenty of restaurants, but you can see most of the city in just a day.

-1. Avenida Revolucion
+1. Check out Avenida Revolucion

 Also known as “La Revo,” the heart and soul of Tijuana, this is where you can find local street vendors selling tacky souvenirs, obnoxious taxi drivers offering rides, and try Tijuana’s famous street food.